Housing shortage UK

 Affordable housing is fundamental for future health and growth of any city and London is, currently, facing a severe housing crisis and equally worsening inequality.
-There is a great requirement for investing in architectural development.
+There is a great requirement for investing in architectural development housing shortage UK.
 Over a million people in rented homes are facing overcrowding, where data finds some 300,000 social homes are overcrowded.
 In 2017, over 600 people died on streets in temporary accommodations in England and Wales, which was 24% up in the last 5 years.

-As per the latest data from the Ministry of Housing, Communities and Local Government around 4,677 people slept rough on a single night, last autumn (2018) and there has been an increase in the number of rough sleepers by over 165 percent, since 2010(1,768) in England.
+According to the most recent information from the Ministry of Housing, Communities and Local Government around 4,677 individuals rested unpleasant on a solitary night, last harvest time (2018) and there has been an expansion in the quantity of harsh sleepers by more than 165 percent, since 2010(1,768) in England.

 In London, the number of people sleeping rough was 415 in 2010, and it is 1,283 in 2018.
 The data released by the CHAIN database finds the number of rough sleepers in the capital in Oct and Dec (2018) was up 25 percent y-o-y to 3,289.